romrell4/prototyping-server/README.md

 if you manually create a widget in firebase (rather than through the server) it will not be displayed in this list.

-If you click on a widget within this box, the GUI will load the code for this widget into the large text area.
-It will also load widget attributes beneath the widget select box.
-Here are the attributes that are loaded, from top to bottom:
+If you click on a widget within this box, the GUI will load the attributes for the selected widget.
+You will notice property attributes beneath the widget select box, as well as the code in the large text area.
+Here are descriptions and details about each of the attributes that are loaded (top -> bottom, left -> right):

 1. **Widget Type**: This field displays the widget type that was selected when it was created.
 This type is used by the widget to determine what UI should be displayed on the phone screen.
-2. **Photo Identifier**: This field displays
+2. **Photo Identifier**: This field displays the ID of the photo that will be displayed on the widget, and will also be used by the AR app to identify the widget that is being scanned.
+3. **Widget Code**: This field contains the code that is executed when the widget sends an event to the server.
+For instance, if a *Button* widget is clicked, it will send an event to the server that will execute the `button_tapped` function in that widget's code.
+For more details, see the [widget code](#widget-code-details) section.

+### Add New Widget Section

+This section allow you to add a new widget to the system.
+There are three attributes that you select before creating a new widget.
+Here are the descriptions about each of those fields:

+1. **Widget Name**: This will be the name that the widget will be associated with in all three applications.
+It will be used in all of the following scenarios:
+  1. Test
+2. **Widget Type**: This type is used by the Android app to determine what UI should be displayed on the phone screen.

+## Widget Code Details